pola-rs/polars/docs/user-guide/transformations/time-series/parsing.md

 - `Date`: Date representation e.g. 2014-07-08.
 It is internally represented as days since UNIX epoch encoded by a 32-bit signed integer.
 - `Datetime`: Datetime representation e.g. 2014-07-08 07:00:00.
 It is internally represented as a 64 bit integer since the Unix epoch and can have different units such as ns, us, ms.
 - `Duration`: A time delta type that is created when subtracting `Date/Datetime`.
-Similar to `timedelta` in python.
+Similar to `timedelta` in Python.
 - `Time`: Time representation, internally represented as nanoseconds since midnight.

 ## Parsing dates from a file